-Are you in the process of putting together a sales enablement strategy for your company?
+Are you in the process of putting together a sales enablement strategy for your company or sales team?

 Perhaps you already have one, but are wondering if it’s as effective as it needs to be.
 Wherever you are in the sales enablement process, one thing’s for certain; your sales enablement strategy should be constantly evolving.